Location

 The tidy garden

-On the west side, facing the orangery and on a slightly higher terrace delimited by a hornbeam hedge, eight yew trees have been decoratively trimmed into dome shapes.
+In the western side of the grounds, facing the orangery and on a slightly higher terrace, delimited by a hornbeam hedge, eight yew trees have been decoratively trimmed into dome shapes.
 An old, recreational greenhouse is also present.
 The main courtyard features a square, laid to lawn, and a wide, stone ornamental pool.

 The kitchen garden

-This vegetable garden looks down on to the main courtyard.
-The heavy surrounding features (wrought iron railings and gates as well as high stone walls) indicate the importance given to the growing of vegetables on the estate.
+This vegetable garden looks down on to the main courtyard and is surrounded by imposing features (wrought iron railings and gates as well as high stone walls), indicating the importance given to the growing of vegetables on the estate.
 Spanning a surface area of 3,000 m², it includes ornamental pools and an old greenhouse.
-Espalier-trained, fruit trees (pear, apple, vines, etc.) run the length of the walls.
-It is sheltered on the north side by a thick copse of northern red oak trees.
+Espalier-trained, fruit trees (pear, apple and vines, among others) run the length of the walls.
+Lastly, the vegetable garden is sheltered on the north side by a thick copse of northern red oak trees.

 The mixed grove